 In this article, we will discuss the ethics and legalities of digital marketing.
 As a business, it is of utmost importance to ensure that your digital marketing operates within the boundaries of ethics and legalities in digital marketing.
 Otherwise, it could spoil your reputation and damage your brand.

-As digital marketing takes center stage, knowing where to draw the line can be a bit blurred.
-Social media sites and platforms can be a bit risqué depending on the user.
-As an organisation that operates under a certain set of laws, how do you engage your audience while still maintaining distance from personal opinions?
+As digital marketing takes centre stage, knowing where to draw the line can be a bit blurred.
+Social media sites and other online platforms can be a bit risqué or controversial depending on the user and topic.
+As a business, how do you engage your audience while still maintaining professional distance from personal opinions?

 Here is a general overview:

 - False statements – Don’t do it.
 When advertising and using social media, it is important to be as transparent and truthful as possible.
 Users appreciate brands that can own up to their flaws, missteps and mistakes.

 - False promises – Don’t do it.
 You should be able to stand by every statement you make regarding promotions and advertising.
 If you are advertising a prize, make sure you stick to the terms and conditions.
 Any deviation could be a social nightmare.